Sage-Bionetworks/portalsDocs/articles/accounts_certified_users_and_qualified_researchers.md

 A user's ability to download files/tables depends on his/her credentials and, additionally, on the user fulfilling the _Conditions for Use_ of the file/table they wish to access.
 For example, some files/tables may require you to complete and sign a Data Use Agreement prior to download.

+## Privileges and Responsibilities
+Synapse users are solely responsible for their action on Synapse.
+They are expected to abide by the [Synapse Terms and Conditions of Use](https://s3.amazonaws.com/static.synapse.org/governance/SageBionetworksSynapseTermsandConditionsofUse.pdf?v=4){:target="_blank"} and guiding principles for responsible research as described in the Synapse Governance documents, and reaffirmed in the Synapse Awareness and Ethics Pledge.
+Please contact the Synapse Access and Compliance Team (ACT@synapse.org) if you have any question regarding Synapse governance.
+The general Terms of Use for Synapse include agreement to use Data ethically and responsibly; to protect the privacy and confidentiality of all sample contributors; not discriminate, identify, or re-contact individuals or groups represented by the Data; keep personal information private and secure from any potential abuses and to comply with all applicable laws and regulations (federal, tribal and local).
+Synapse operates under a complete [governance process](https://www.synapse.org/#!Help:Governance){:target="_blank"} that includes the right of audit and external reviews.
+Please contact the Synapse Access and Compliance team (act@synapse.org) if you you have any questions or concerns.
+**By using Synapse you consent to all Synapse governance policies and procedures.**

 ## Anonymous user
 Anyone can browse Synapse anonymously to review the platform features and resources, including the catalog of public `Projects` and `Files/Tables`.
 However, anonymous users cannot create `Projects` in Synapse nor can they upload or download `Files` or `Tables`.